California U-Haul Truck Accident Lawyers

 What You Should Know About U-Haul Insurance Coverage

-U-Haul expects their renters to have their own auto insurance, but it is not a requirement to take out a rental truck or trailer.
-If one of their clients is involved in an accident, their personal insurance policy will be the primary coverage applied.
-This means that the damages, including medical bills, lost wages, and pain and suffering, will be the responsibility of the person who caused the accident.
+U-Haul expects its renters to have their own auto insurance, but it is not a requirement to take out a rental truck or trailer.
+In the event of an accident, the renter’s personal insurance will be the primary coverage.
+The renter will be responsible for any damages, including medical expenses, lost wages, and pain and suffering resulting from the incident.

-While optional, U-Haul does offer insurance packages that can supplement their client’s policies in the event that they are insufficient.
+While optional, U-Haul does offer insurance packages that can supplement its clients’ policies in the event that they are insufficient.
 Options include:

 Safemove®